willferreira/mscproject/README.md

 To run the code for the MaxEntClassificationEDA classifier, do the following:

 1. Follow the instructions to download an install EOP, which can be found here: https://github.com/hltfbk/EOP-1.2.3/wiki
-2. To train the model with the RTE-3 training data-set, and then test it with the EmergentLite test data-set:
+2. To train the model with the English RTE-3 training data-set, and then test it with the EmergentLite test data-set:

       1. cd into the following directory: <where you installed EOP>/Excitement-Open-Platform-1.2.3/target/EOP-1.2.3
       2. train the model: issue the following command at the prompt: